 Class 5 coatings, tints or stains may be applied to roadway concrete barrier walls in order to be compatible with the treatment of bridge or retaining wall mounted traffic railings or for corridor uniformity.
 Approval by the District Design Engineer is required for the use of Class 5 coatings, tints or stains on the outside of concrete roadside barriers.
+Approval by the Chief Engineer is required for the use of Class 5 coatings, tints or stains on the outside of concrete roadside barriers.
 Approval by the Chief Engineer is required for the use of Class 5 coatings, tints or stains on median barriers and the inside and top surfaces of concrete roadside barriers.
 Abrupt changes of aesthetic treatment of barriers/railings/parapets from a bridge to a roadway should be avoided.
 See SDG, Section 1.4.5 for the policy on bridge, noise wall and retaining wall surface finishes.